Alderman Road Replacement Project: Frequently Asked Questions

 The second phase consisted of the construction of two residence halls and a commons building.
 Schematic design and bridging documents for all three buildings were prepared by Ayers/Saint/Gross Architects + Planners.

-The third phase has been combined with the first half of the fourth phase, for a total of three residence halls being constructed simultaneously.
+The third phase was combined with the first half of the fourth phase, for a total of three residence halls constructed simultaneously.
 Schematic design and bridging documents for all three buildings were prepared by Ayers/Saint/Gross Architects + Planners, and W.M.
-Jordan Company and Clark Nexsen Architecture & Engineering are the design-build team.
+Jordan Company and Clark Nexsen Architecture & Engineering were the design-build team.